ywyher/better-melon-dictionary-indexer/README.md

+> [!warning]
+> The project has been moved into the [better melon monorepo](https://github.com/ywyher/better-melon).

 # What is it ?
-An API made using meilisearch to search required dictionaries for [Better Melon](https://github.com/ywyher/better-melon) at high speed
+An utility made to index japanese dictionaries in meilisearch to search required dictionaries for [Better Melon](https://github.com/ywyher/better-melon) at high speed

 # Roadmap